Fair-Exchange/safenode-docker/README.md

 ## FAQ
 #### I want to run multiple SafeNode on my Docker
-You can, but you will have to create containers following the [manual setup](#Manual-setup) and **creating a volume with a different name for each node**.
+You can, but you will have to create containers following the [manual setup](#Manual-setup) and **creating a volume for each node**.
 For example you can run a second node with:
 ```
 docker volume create --name safenode2-data
 docker run -v safenode2-data:/safenode --name=safenode2 -d safecoin/safenode
 ```
-Note how `safenode-data` is now `safenode2-data` in both commands; the container name has been changed so you can easily identify the right container id and port forwarding (`-p 8770:8770`) has been removed.
+Note how `safenode-data` is now `safenode2-data` in both commands; the container name has been changed so you can easily identify the right container id and port forwarding (`-p 8770:8770`) has been removed to avoid conflicts.

 ##### Be sure to have enough ram for all your containers!
 #### Something's going wrong, how can I see logs?